-There are a number of treatment options for women with PCOS, and these will depend on the individual circumstances.
+There are a number of treatment options for women with PCOS hoping to conceive, and these will depend on the individual circumstances.
 Your fertility specialist will discuss all available options with you including:

 - A change of diet and increased exercise alone could have a significant impact.
 Weight loss helps to balance hormones and restore regular periods in obese women

 - Insulin sensitisers, such as Metformin, reduce the impact of insulin resistance and can also assist in weight loss

 - Ovulation inducing drugs such as Clomiphene (Serophene or Clomid) can stimulate the ovaries

 - Injectable drugs (FSH) can also be used, but these require specialist facilities and close monitoring of the response, to avoid severe side effects and multiple pregnancies